aws-samples/amazon-sagemaker-llm-fine-tuning-remote-decorator/README.md

 Python version used in the training container: Python 3.11

+⚠️ Make sure your local Python version is aligned with the Python version in the container.

 ### If you want to operate in a different AWS region

 1. Navigate [Available Deep Learning Containers Images](Available Deep Learning Containers Images)